Does Alcohol Damage Your Teeth?

 One of the primary ways alcohol can cause tooth decay is through its high sugar content.
 Drinking sugary beverages such as beer and sweet wines can form plaque, a sticky film that can cause tooth decay.
 Sugary drinks can also raise acidity in the mouth, which increases the risk of cavities.

 Alcohol can also exacerbate existing oral problems.
-People who drink heavily are more likely to suffer from dryness in the mouth, a condition which can lead to bad breath and tooth decay.
+People who drink heavily are more likely to suffer from dryness in the mouth, which can lead to bad breath and tooth decay.
 Alcohol can also aggravate the symptoms of gum disease, leading to increased inflammation and swelling in the gums.
 Over time, this can cause permanent damage to the gums and teeth.

 Additionally, alcoholic drinks can hurt our overall tooth health.
-People who drink heavily are more likely to have poor hygiene habits, such as not brushing and flossing regularly.
+People who drink heavily are likelier to have poor hygiene habits, such as not brushing and flossing regularly.
 This can lead to an accumulation of plaque and bacteria, damaging the teeth’ enamel.
 Furthermore, heavy alcohol use can make people more prone to cavities, as the acid in their mouth is not regularly neutralised.

 Gum Disease